 Wade works on his strength in a variety of ways and has even worked with Michael Jordan’s former trainer, Tim Grover, to improve his game.

-Isaiah Thomas, arguably the best under 6’ player in the NBA, uses weight sleds in his training more than most NBA players in this article.
+Isaiah Thomas, arguably the best player under six feet in the NBA, uses weight sleds in his training more than most NBA players in this article.

 Used mostly for conditioning, Isaiah Thomas, does sled pushes, sled pulls, sled shuffles, sled crossover runs - essentially every move you can think of with a weight sled.
 This is all to ensure he’ll outlast his competition, playing at a high level late into games.

-At 5’9” it’s even more important for Thomas to be in amazing shape and he seems to put in the work to ensure that happens.
+Standing at 5’9”, it’s even more important for Thomas to be in amazing shape.

 Besides conditioning, Thomas also includes conventional weight lifting in his training, performing lat pulldowns, reverse lunges, and dumbbell bench presses to name a few exercises I’ve seen in his training videos.